Freeport (Lucayan) Port of Call

 Lucayan Harbour Cruise Facility: www.bahamas.com/vendor/lucayan-harbour-cruise-facility

-Port Lucayan's Dolphin Experience, where guests can view and swim with the dolphins, is a great tourist attraction on the island.
+Port Lucayan's Dolphin Experience, where guests can watch and swim with dolphins, is a great tourist attraction on the island.
 And then, of course, there are the beaches - Lucayan, Taino and Gold Rock beaches are the most popular, while diving at Paradise Cove to see Deadman's Reef is a must.

-Red Beard's Pub - restaurant and bar with island food and cocktails
+Red Beard's Pub is a lively restaurant and bar with island food and cocktails.

-Island Java - homey coffeeshop with great pancakes and fresh gelato, look no further than Island Java.
+For a homey coffeeshop with great pancakes and fresh gelato, look no further than Island Java.